👉 TAP TO SAVE 30% WITH CODE NEW

 8. Kyle Tucker, Free Agent (28)

 After two straight seasons with at least 25 home runs and 25 steals in 2022 and 2023, Kyle Tucker has endured two straight seasons limited by injuries in 2024 and 2025.
-Tucker has still been highly impactful when on the field, but he's combined to play in only 214 games over the last two seasons.
+Tucker has remained highly impactful on the field, but he's combined to play in only 214 games over the last two seasons.
 And I'm sure everyone remembers the worst "bruised shin" in the history of mankind back in 2024.

 9. Aaron Judge, New York Yankees (33)